cockroachlabs/developer-success/import-backup-restore.md

 Time: 12.407s
 ```

-Additionally, you can backupk a single table using the following command.
+Additionally, you can backup a single table using the following command.

 ```sql
 > BACKUP workplace.employees INTO 'userfile://defaultdb.public.userfiles_jon/employees-backup' AS OF  SYSTEM TIME '-10s';